 In the Linden Ave / Torresdale Ave neighborhood in Philadelphia, PA, residents

 most commonly identify their ethnicity or ancestry as Irish (31.1%).

 There are also a number of people of Italian

 ancestry (18.5%), and residents who report German roots

 (14.7%), and some of the residents are also of Polish

 ancestry (10.2%), along with some Puerto Rican ancestry residents

 (4.5%), among others.
 In addition, 10.2% of the residents of this neighborhood were

 The most common language spoken in the Linden Ave / Torresdale Ave

-neighborhood is English, spoken by 84.4% of households.
-Other important languages spoken here include Spanish and Vietnamese.
+neighborhood is English, spoken by 85.5% of households.
+Some people also speak Spanish (6.1%).